Natasha Stott Despoja: Writing

 Stott Despoja has authored a large number of essays, reports, and non-fiction works on a range of topics, both during and since her political career.

 In March 2019 she published On Violence, with the publisher's blurb asking "Why is violence against women endemic, and how do we stop it?".
 Stott Despoja posits that violence against women is "Australia's national emergency", with one woman dying at the hands of her partner or someone she knows every week.
 This violence is preventable, and that we need to "create a new normal".

 Honours and accolades

 In 1999, she was appointed a Global Leader for Tomorrow by the World Economic Forum (WEF).

 Despoja was awarded a Member of the Order of Australia in June 2011 for her "service to the Parliament of Australia, particularly as a Senator for South Australia, through leadership roles with the Australian Democrats, to education, and as a role model for women".

 She is as of April 2019 listed as one of the "Gender Equality Top 100" by the UK organisation Apolitical.

 In June 2019 Despoja was appointed as an Officer of the Order of Australia for her "distinguished service to the global community as an advocate for gender equality, and through roles in a range of organisations".
+She was promoted to Companion of the Order of Australia in the 2026 King's Birthday Honours for "eminent service to the prevention of domestic, family and sexual violence, to gender equity, and to the promotion of human rights and global systemic change".